matoleot/ChronoApp/README.md

 # Debugging Android Tools

 ### Description
 This project is to learn the debugging tools of Android Studio.
-All the instructions are in the activity.

 ### Getting Started:
 ##### Android Studio